Indian Food for Kids: A Flavourful Adventure the Whole Family Will Love

 Jeera Rice

-Fragrant cumin rice—familiar enough to feel safe, flavorful enough to feel new.
+Fragrant cumin rice.
+Familiar enough to feel safe, but aromatic enough to feel new.

-Many Indian dishes are naturally gluten-free or vegetarian.
-If you’re navigating allergies, just tell us—our team can guide you to suitable options and adjust where possible.
+Many Indian dishes are naturally vegetarian, and several are gluten-free.
+If you’re navigating allergies or specific dietary needs, just ask — the kitchen can guide you and adjust spice levels where possible.

 Next